trynthink/scout/docs/analysis_approach.rst

 * Filter variables summarize an ECM's applicable climate zone(s), building class(es), and end use(s).
 * Baseline and efficient results summarize an ECM's total baseline and efficient energy use, |CO2|, emissions and operating costs, as well as the savings realized by comparing the efficient case to the baseline case.
 Baseline and efficient results  are reported as totals for the ECM and also broken down by building sector (residential/commercial), climate zone, and end use [#]_.
-* Financial metrics summarize an ECM's consumer and portfolio-level `financial metrics`_.
+* Financial metrics summarize an ECM's `financial metrics`_.
-* Average and 5th/95th percentile values are reported for all efficient markets, savings, and financial metrics outputs to accommodate ECM input uncertainty analysis.
+* If applicable, average and 5th/95th percentile values are reported for all efficient markets, savings, and financial metrics outputs to accommodate ECM input uncertainty analysis.

 .. _ASHRAE 90.1-2004: https://www.ashrae.org/resources--publications/bookstore/standard-90-1-document-history
 .. _ASHRAE 90.1-2010: https://www.ashrae.org/resources--publications/bookstore/standard-90-1-document-history